qdev-dk-archive/matlab-qd/README.md

 and to quickly browse the resulting data.
 This is a direct competitor to [special-measure](https://code.google.com/p/special-measure/).

-This file is written in the [markdown format][mdcheat].
-If you use, for instance, the chrome extension [Markdown Preview Plus][mdpreview], and enable local file-system access, you will have a pleasant reading experience, with all links working.

 ## Important notice

 The API is under development.
 Changes likely to cause problems for users will